-The original kojic acid lightening soap, Kojie San's formulation blends effective whitening ingredients with nourishing coconut oil and a fresh orange fragrance.
+The original kojic san skin lightening acid soap, Kojie San's formulation blends effective whitening ingredients with nourishing coconut oil and a fresh orange fragrance.
 Kojic acid was discovered while processing rice for Japanese wines.
 The naturally derived ingredients in this soap have been proven to safely and quickly reveal even skin by reducing the appearance of dark spots, discoloration, and other imperfections.
-Product Highlights:

 - 2 Bars - 135g each